shivannis/xandr-docs-public/xandr-docs/invest/peer-approval.md

 ---
 title: Microsoft Invest - Peer Approval
-description: Learn what is a Peer Approval and how it can be enabled for different users. ms.date: 10/28/2023
+description: Using Peer Approval you can review augmented line items and make sure there are no errors before the line item starts spending.
+In this page, learn what is a Peer Approval and how it can be enabled for different users. ms.date: 10/28/2023
 ---